Itsprincevick/Form/README.md

 1. Ensure your code works and passes tests.
 2. Open a pull request with a clear description.
 3. Wait for review and feedback.

-## License

-This repository is not open-source and is licensed exclusively to Foundeet.
-No part of this repository may be reproduced, distributed, or transmitted in any form or by any means without the prior written permission of Foundeet.

-see `LICENCE` for more information

 ## Contact
 If you have any questions or need help, feel free to reach out to me at [mailto:izprincevick@gmail.com]